AldaronLau/jeronlau.tk/content/reinventing-async-rust.md

 As you can see, the code (IMO) is a lot cleaner and easier to follow.
-I hope that this library will help Rustaceans not have to worry about building their own async runtime because a "general purpose runtime" is useless (according to some other Rust blog posts).
+I hope that this library will help Rustaceans not have to worry about building their own async runtime for their non-webserver projects (because `async-std`'s and `tokio`'s runtimes work best for webservers, due to the tradeoffs that they chose make).
 This library doesn't spawn any threads outside of the `spawn_blocking()` API, so you get to choose which threads a `Future` runs on at compile time.
 I personally think this approach is as close as you can get to a general purpose async runtime.
 This also means you can use `RefCell` to share state between futures on the same thread instead of a specialized `Mutex` type, as some async libraries provide.

 ## That's Not All!
 Now `pasts` is great for the application side of `async`/`.await`, but what